MINAqwq/Atari-2600/README.md

 ```

 ### Status
-- Able to emulate all load, transfer, store, stack and logical operations
+- Able to emulate all load, transfer, store, stack, logical and arithmetic operations
 - Uses a array as memory to cover $0 - $FFFF without mirror locations
 - Loads a fake rom and executes that
 - Exits on BRK and dumps all registers

 #### Opcodes
-36.33% (including illegal opcodes)
+38.67% (including illegal opcodes)
 ```sh
 # prints out the text above
 python3 scripts/gen_opcodes.py -p